Freedplex/crowdrent/README.md

 # #crowdrent
- crowdfunding for rentals: rent out gadgets dirt cheap in advance and as a purchase for your community when you and others leverage purchase power. (great for 'collaborative spaces': coworking, makerspaces, fab labs, etc)
+ crowdfunding for 'rentals': rent use of gadgets dirt cheap in advance and as a purchase for your community by leveraging purchase power. (great way to stock gadgets in 'collaborative spaces': coworking, makerspaces, fab labs, etc)